rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 #### Create Account

 Type user ID after selecting "Borrower" or "Lender" for account type.
-For demonstration purposes of this prototype, first create a Borrower account.
+For demonstration purposes of this prototype, first create a Borrower account (we used "Borrower" as the user ID).
 Click the **Submit** button and confirm the data publishing transaction on Metamask.
 Note that this confirmation will take some time.
 After confirming the transaction on your browser console, refresh the page which will complete the Create Account and login processes simultaneously.
 Once logged in, the Navigation Bar menu will be added and viewable at the top of the screen.

 ![2018-07-06 4 22 46](https://user-images.githubusercontent.com/39897681/42372518-5a843a60-814d-11e8-991e-9357a7008a7b.png)

 ![2018-07-06 4 23 04](https://user-images.githubusercontent.com/39897681/42372577-8d359666-814d-11e8-8bcb-2f11a5568136.png)

-### Registering Personal Data
+### Registering Personal Data (Borrower)

 First the Borrower must register his/her personal financial data.
 To do this, the Borrower clicks on the **Register Data** menu on the right-hand side of the Navigation Bar.
 Clicking the menu launches the KYC screen.
 Borrower must successfully complete KYC in order to register his/her personal data.
 Given this is a prototype, we have implemented a simple KYC procedure where the Borrower simply types "agree", clicks the **Validate** button and then submits the transaction on Metamask in order to successfully perform KYC validation.
 Once you submit on Metamask, the home screen will load.
 Wait for transaction confirmation and once confirmed from your browser console, click on the **Register Data** menu again which will load the personal data input screen.